quant-dot-ai/quant-dot-ai/README.md

 I'm Pritesh!
 I'm a data professional with a passion for building amazing products that have a net positive impact on the world!
 I've worked with startups and Fortune 100 companies.
 I have a Masters in Analytics and am a certified pro at:

-- Querying data using SQL (Hive, Hadoop, snowflas and all the good stuff).
+- Querying data using SQL (Hive, Hadoop, snowflake and all the good stuff).
 - Creating models that can predict or describe. 📈📊
 - Generate reports and perform ad-hoc data analysis using SQL.
 - Developing dashboards on Tableau, Power BI and Qlik.